andrewallen/ben-allen-io/README.md

-# ben-allen-io — Codex Initialized
+# ben-allen-io — Astro site + CV

-This repository now includes an Astro-based site for a gorgeous, fast personal/marketing site for Ben Allen. `cv.md` remains the single source of truth for the CV; a build script syncs it into the site.
+Astro-powered personal site for Ben Allen, optimized for clarity and speed.
+The root `cv.md` is the single source of truth for the CV and is synced into the site at `/cv` during dev/build.

-## What’s here
+## What’s Here

-- `cv.md`: Primary CV content in Markdown.
+- `cv.md`: Primary CV content (edit this only).
+- `photos/`: Source images (synced to the site on build/dev).
-- `AGENTS.md`: Project-specific guidance for Codex agents.
+- `AGENTS.md`: Project-specific guidance for Codex/Codex CLI agents.
 - `codex.yaml`: Lightweight project metadata to hint agent scope.

 ## Using Codex in this project